Raffaello/br-archive/README.md

 > The 1st Phase is just an archive of 1 single file due to CLI parsing arguments limitations.

+The actual version doesn't implement wildcards input for the files selections, but manually each file must be specified.

-the current version implements only a single file archive to set up the foundations of encoding, decoding and self-extracting.
+This is just the foundations of encoding, decoding and self-extracting archives.

 ## Self-Extracting Archive